-City of Lawrence Neighborhood Revitalization Plan Downtown District
+City of Lawrence Neighborhood Revitalization Plan and Program

 This Neighborhood Revitalization Plan ("Plan") is required by the Kansas Neighborhood Revitalization Act (the "Act") (see Appendix 1) in order to create a neighborhood revitalization area intended to encourage both reinvestment and improvements to a specific area or district of the community.
-The Governing Body of the City of Lawrence has determined that the Neighborhood Revitalization District ("District") described in this Plan is a neighborhood revitalization area and the District meets one or more of the conditions as described in K.S.A.
-12-17,115 (c).
+The governing body of the City of Lawrence has determined that the Neighborhood Revitalization District ("District") described in this Plan is a neighborhood revitalization area as described in K.S.A.
+12-17,115(c).

-The Governing Body has also determined that the rehabilitation, conservation, and redevelopment of the District is necessary to protect the public health, safety and welfare of the Neighborhood Revitalization District and the City as a whole, as required by K.S.A.
+The Governing Body has also determined that the rehabilitation, conservation, and redevelopment of the District is necessary to protect the public health, safety and welfare of the residents of the Neighborhood Revitalization District and the City as a whole, as required by K.S.A.
 12-17,116.